-Are you looking for a quick and easy recipe to show your patriot colors this Fourth of July?
+Are you looking for a quick and easy low carb dessert recipe to show your patriot colors?
 Look no further!

-You can make this easy dessert in one big serving dish or divided among individual cups.
-I’ve even seen strawberries stuffed with mascarpone mousse.
+You can make the mascarpone cream in one big serving dish or divided among individual cups.
+I’ve even seen strawberries stuffed with this sweetened cheese mix.
+It’s something that’s quite popular at Christmas because they look like little Santa hats.

 For the mousse, there’s only three ingredients needed.
 But adding some fresh berries turns it into a spectacular looking red, white, and blue dessert.
 So technically, I used five ingredients.

-The following ingredients are used for a patriotic version of the mascarpone dessert:
+The following ingredients are used for a patriotic version of the mascarpone cream dessert:

 - one eight ounce tub of mascarpone cheese